microchip-pic-avr-examples/pic18f56q71-cnano-apm-cmp-alarm-mcc/README.md

 # Analog Peripheral Manager (APM) — Light-sensing alarm with CMP and APM using PIC18F56Q71 Microcontroller with MCC Melody

 This code example demonstrates one use case of the Analog Peripheral Manager (APM) and showcases its configuration in MCC Melody.
-The Comparator peripheral (CMP) along with the APM are used to create a ligth-sensing alarm.
-Two Click boards, a POT 3 potentiometer and an AMBIENT light sensor, supply the Comparator's input signals.
+The Comparator peripheral (CMP) and the APM are used to create a ligth-sensing alarm.
+Two Click boards, a POT 3 potentiometer, and an AMBIENT light sensor supply the Comparator's input signals.
 The Comparator’s output signal and a PWM signal are inputs to the Configurable Logic Cell (CLC) module set up as an AND gate whose output drives a BUZZ Click board.
-The potentiometer is used to set the threshold at which the speaker is driven.
+The potentiometer sets the threshold at which the speaker is driven.
 The APM will switch the Comparator on and off based on the specified period and event timings.

 ## Related Documentation